 Analyzing the Likelihood and Impact of Risks:

-Once potential risks are identified, it is essential to analyze their likelihood of occurrence and potential impact on your organization.
-Likelihood refers to the probability of a risk event occurring, while impact assesses the severity of its consequences.
 Organizations can utilize various risk analysis techniques such as qualitative (e.g., expert judgment, risk matrices) and quantitative (e.g., statistical modeling, simulation) methods.
 These techniques enable a systematic evaluation of risks, helping organizations prioritize their efforts toward the most critical risks.

 Prioritizing Risks Based on Their Significance: